randrmoel/rvm-readme-gen/README.md

 Nothing particularly

 ## License <a name="license"></a>
-This project is licensed under the BSD 3 license.
+This project is licensed under the MIT license.

 ## Contributing <a name="contributing"></a>
 All help welcome